mlpack/mlpack/doc/user/methods/knn.md

      being used, dual-tree search
      [scales linearly (pdf)](https://ratml.org/pub/pdf/2015plug.pdf) (e.g.
      `O(1)` time for each point whose nearest neighbors are being computed).
-   - Backtracking search is performed to find either exact nearest neighbors or approximate nearest neighbors if `knn.Epsilon() > 0`.
+   - Backtracking search is performed to find either exact nearest neighbors, or approximate nearest neighbors if `knn.Epsilon() > 0`.

  * `SINGLE_TREE`: a tree built on the reference points will be traversed once for each point whose nearest neighbors are being searched for.
    - Single-tree search generally empirically
      [scales logarithmically](https://en.wikipedia.org/wiki/Nearest_neighbor_search#Space_partitioning).
-   - Backtracking search is performed to find either exact nearest neighbors or approximate nearest neighbors if `knn.Epsilon() > 0`.
+   - Backtracking search is performed to find either exact nearest neighbors, or approximate nearest neighbors if `knn.Epsilon() > 0`.

  * `GREEDY_SINGLE_TREE`: for each point whose nearest neighbors are being